Alaska Primary Care Association

 Workforce Development Programs Overview

-APCA Workforce and Health Equity supports the “grow our own” workforce needs of Alaska health centers and a range of community-based care providers.
+APCA Workforce Development and Health Equity supports the “grow our own” workforce needs of Alaska health centers and a range of community-based care providers.
 Its programs train and upskill individuals, employ and place workers in health settings, and advocate for legislative and regulatory initiatives that allow health centers to recruit and retain a high-quality workforce.

 APCA and health centers lead efforts to identify new healthcare workers, create pathways for advancement, support advanced health degree programs, and innovate to recruit and retain clinical providers.